Caravan (band): Early career

-The group's original members, David Sinclair, Richard Sinclair, Pye Hastings and Richard Coughlan had all been in the Canterbury-based Wilde Flowers, albeit not at the same time.
+The group's original members, David Sinclair, Richard Sinclair, Pye Hastings and Richard Coughlan, had all been in the Canterbury-based Wilde Flowers, albeit not at the same time.
 Richard Sinclair had been an early member, but left in September 1965 to study at college.
 Hastings had replaced Robert Wyatt as the group's singer and Coughlan as drummer in the band when Wyatt, who performed both roles, formed Soft Machine.
 David Sinclair joined the group in late 1966, but after future Soft Machine member Hugh Hopper left the group in June the following year, they began to run out of momentum and broke up in October 1967.

 Coughlan, Hastings and the two Sinclairs subsequently formed Caravan in 1968.
 "We all had the same goal" recalled Richard Sinclair, "to make our music, write it ourselves, and make a living from it."
 The band rented a house in Whitstable, Kent for six months, where they began to write and rehearse new material.
 They also borrowed Soft Machine's PA for rehearsals while that band was on tour with Jimi Hendrix in the US, as Caravan did not have enough funds for their own equipment.
 They were forced to leave in June and ended up living in tents and rehearsing in a local church hall.
-By October, they had attracted the interest of music publisher Ian Ralfini, who signed them to the American record label, Verve Records, and became the first British act they signed.
+By October, they had attracted the interest of music publisher Ian Ralfini, who signed them to the American record label Verve Records, the first British act they signed.
 Verve subsequently released the band's debut LP, Caravan (1969), the following year, but a few months later moved out of the UK record business and dropped the band.

 After a series of gigs in London, including the Speakeasy Club, the band were introduced to Terry King, who became the group's first manager.
-David Hitchcock, who had been working in the art department of Decca Records, asked the company's president, Hugh Mendl to sign the band.
-They began recording their second album, If I Could Do It All Over Again, I'd Do It All Over You (1970) in September 1969, while continuing to gig on the university circuit, and appearing at festivals alongside Pink Floyd, Yes, The Nice and Soft Machine.
+David Hitchcock, who had been working in the art department of Decca Records, asked the company's president, Hugh Mendl, to sign the band.
+They began recording their second album, If I Could Do It All Over Again, I'd Do It All Over You (1970), in September 1969, while continuing to gig on the university circuit, and appearing at festivals alongside Pink Floyd, Yes, The Nice and Soft Machine.
 Recording If I could ... continued in February 1970, with the 14-minute track "For Richard", showing the band's contrast in styles and jazz-rock influence.
 The album was released in August, alongside an appearance at the Plumpton Festival with Van der Graaf Generator, Yes and Colosseum.
 The accompanying single "Hello Hello" helped them land an appearance on the TV show Top of the Pops, performing the album's title track.